samueldr/wip-pinebook-pro/README.md

  - https://github.com/Tow-Boot/Tow-Boot

 Having the firmware installed to SPI makes the device act basically like a normal computer.
-No need for weird incantations to setup the initial boot firmware.
+No need for weird incantations to setup the platform boot firmware.

 Alternatively, starting from the *Tow-Boot* disk image on eMMC is easier to